ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 The specific objectives are:

-• to exchange best practices between organizations active in social innovation focusing on methodologies, conditions and best-practices of social innovation thinking
+• to exchange best practices between organizations active in social innovation focusing on methodologies, conditions and best practices of social innovation thinking

-• to increase competencies of young people on digital social innovation providing them with advice and guidance on how to design and developing social innovation ideas and proposals exploiting EU funding and opportunities available on the Web
+• to increase competencies of young people on digital social innovation providing them with advice and guidance on how to design and develop social innovation ideas and proposals exploiting EU funding and opportunities available on the Web

 • to create a comprehensive list of good practices on the topics of digital social innovation and social entrepreneurship